 Continuous Integration (CI) is a DevOps practice that streamlines code releases by automatically building and testing new source code.
 An automated pipeline checks code commits and either merges them to the central project repository or alerts developers of encountered problems.
 It greatly decreases the time needed to validate code updates, ensuring their high quality and reflecting the difference between devops and devsecops.

-Centralized Repository
+Pushing Code to a Centralized Repository

-Automated Builds and Tests
+Initiating Automated Builds and Tests

 CI tackles update-related problems immediately (bugs, merge conflicts, and incompatible coding strategies).
+When no problems are detected, the pipeline integrates the code commit into the codebase.

-Fast Feedback
+Providing Fast Feedback

-Benefits of Continuous Integration:
+Benefits of Continuous Integration in DevOps

 Reduced Integration Risks